Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-Policy evaluation isn't just an academic exercise—it's how governments decide whether your tax dollars are actually solving problems or getting wasted.
-You're being tested on your ability to distinguish between different evaluation approaches and, more importantly, to explain when and why each method is appropriate.
-The AP exam loves asking you to recommend an evaluation strategy for a given scenario or to identify the strengths and limitations of different approaches.
+Policy evaluation is how governments figure out whether programs are actually solving problems or wasting resources.
+For this course, you need to distinguish between different evaluation approaches and explain when and why each one is appropriate.
+Expect questions that ask you to recommend an evaluation strategy for a given scenario or identify the strengths and limitations of different approaches.

-Compare: RCTs vs. Regression Analysis—both seek causal evidence, but RCTs create comparison through randomization while regression creates it statistically.
-If an FRQ asks about evaluating a new job training program, RCTs give cleaner results but regression works when randomization isn't feasible.
+Compare: RCTs vs. Regression Analysis: both seek causal evidence, but RCTs create comparison through randomization while regression creates it statistically.
+If a question asks about evaluating a new job training program, RCTs give cleaner results, but regression works when randomization isn't feasible or ethical.

 These methods ask the fundamental question: Did the policy achieve what it was supposed to achieve?
-They focus on measuring results rather than understanding mechanisms.
+They focus on measuring results rather than understanding the internal mechanics of a program.

-Compare: CBA vs. Impact Assessment—CBA quantifies everything in dollars for direct comparison, while impact assessment captures qualitative and distributional effects that resist monetization.
-Use CBA when comparing budget alternatives; use impact assessment when equity concerns matter.
+Compare: CBA vs. Impact Assessment: CBA quantifies everything in dollars for direct comparison, while impact assessment captures qualitative and distributional effects that resist monetization.
+Use CBA when comparing budget alternatives; use impact assessment when equity concerns or unintended consequences matter most.

 Sometimes policies fail not because they're bad ideas but because they're poorly implemented.
 These methods examine how programs operate in practice.

-Policies don't exist in a vacuum—they affect real people whose perspectives matter both ethically and practically.
+Policies affect real people whose perspectives matter both ethically and practically.
 These methods capture human experiences and viewpoints.

-Compare: Surveys vs. Case Studies—surveys provide breadth (many respondents, standardized questions), while case studies provide depth (few cases, rich detail).
-An FRQ might ask you to explain when each approach is more appropriate—surveys for measuring prevalence, case studies for understanding mechanisms.
+Compare: Surveys vs. Case Studies: surveys provide breadth (many respondents, standardized questions), while case studies provide depth (few cases, rich detail).
+Surveys are better for measuring how widespread something is; case studies are better for understanding how and why something is happening.

 | Evaluation Question | Best Methods |